LiChiehLin/Okada_Slip_Inversion/README.md

 ---
 AI-generated codes are great in their convenience and efficiency but with no soul.
-Man-made codes are just pure craftsmanship.
+Man-made codes are just pure **craftsmanship**.
 Hope there's people out there thinking the same as I do.